Summary: in this tutorial, you will learn how to the MySQL

 WHERE clause of the

-DELETE statement to form Boolean expressions.
+DELETE statement to form a condition.
 The

 AND operator is also used in join conditions of the

-INNER JOIN or
+INNER JOIN and

-LEFT JOIN clause.
+LEFT JOIN clauses.

 When evaluating an expression that has the